Target Letter vs Indictment in Criminal Investigations for Government Contractors

 After the prosecutor studies the information from investigators and the information they gather from talking with the individuals involved, the prosecutor decides whether to present the case to the grand jury.
 If you are indicted, you are given formal notice that the government actually believes that you have committed a crime.
 The indictment contains the basic information that informs the person of the charges against them.

-After studying the evidence presented in the investigation, the government attorney then has to decide whether or not to present the case before a federal grand jury to bound the case over for a formal trial.
+After studying the evidence presented in the investigation, the government attorney then has to decide whether or not to present the case before a federal grand jury to bind the case over for a formal trial.

-Compared a target letter to federal contractors, a federal indictment gives you formal notice that the prosecutor believes that you have committed a crime.
+Compared to a target letter to federal contractors, a federal indictment gives you formal notice that the prosecutor believes that you have committed a crime.
 Common crimes where contractors are indicted in government contract fraud cases include major fraud against the government; conspiracy to commit fraud against the government, government contract fraud involving small business procurement violations, and other allegations such as false claims violations and more.
 In sum, a federal indictment is the critical stage in the government’s investigation where it has to constitutionally notify you that formal charges are brought against you.
 By meeting the definition of indictment, the notice includes very basic information that gives you an idea of what you are charged with (various counts are listed in the Indictment).
 See What Happens After Government Contractors Receive a Grand Jury Indictment.

 A grand jury listens to evidence presented and then votes in secret on whether they believe that the prosecutor has put forth enough evidence to bring federal charges against you (this is the indictment stage.)
 Grand jury indictments are usually for federal felony cases.
 See information about getting federal indictments dismissed.